Antonio Locatelli

 Antonio Locatelli (19 April 1895 – 27 June 1936) was a pioneering Italian aviator and National Fascist Party legislator.
-He served in Gabriele d'Annunzio's air squadron during the war against Austria and was decorated.
-After the war, he became a deputy to Parliament.
-In 1924 he attempted a transatlantic flight but was forced down into the seas off Greenland, whence he was rescued.
+He served in Gabriele d'Annunzio's air squadron during the First World War and was decorated for his role in the famous Flight over Vienna.
+In 1924, he attempted a transatlantic flight but was forced down into the seas off Greenland, whence he was rescued.
+After this, he became a deputy to Parliament and the Podestà of Bergamo.
 He was killed during the Second Italo-Ethiopian War.

 Early life

 Locatelli was the son of Samuel Locatelli and Anna Gelfi, a family of modest financial standing in Bergamo, Italy.
 From 1908 until his graduation in 1913, he attended the Bergamo Industrial Institute.
 He was a keen mountaineer in his youth, climbing the Adamello, Trentino, with his brother Carlo.
 He then became chief technician at the Ansaldo di Cornigliano Ligure.

 Aviator

-Having joined a flying unit of the army, Locatelli was granted his pilot's licence in 1915.
+Having joined a flying unit of the army, Locatelli was granted his pilot's license in 1915.
 He went on to fly 523 sorties during World War I, starting out in reconnaissance and then flying fighters and bombers.
-He was particularly celebrated for performing solo reconnaissance over Zepellin yards in Friedrichshafen and flying over Vienna on 9 July 1918.
+He was particularly celebrated for performing solo reconnaissance over Zepellin yards in Friedrichshafen and flying over Vienna on 9 August 1918.
 He was subsequently downed and captured by the Austrians, spending some time at Sigmundsherberg POW camp.
 In recognition of his valour, he received gold and silver medals and was made a knight of the Military Order of Savoy.